jbmsacps-stack/Reze/README.md

 ---

-### 3. Start the Expo App
+### 3. Start the App

 ```bash
 npx expo start
 ```

-Then open the app using:
+Then open it using:

 * Android Emulator
+* Expo Go
 * Development Build
-* Expo Go
 * Physical Android device

 ---

 ## 🌐 Optional Gemini Proxy Setup

-Reze can work offline without Gemini.
+Reze can work without Gemini.

-But for online mode, set up the local proxy server.
+But if you want online AI mode, set up the local proxy.

-### 1. Go to the server folder
+### 1. Open the server folder

 ```bash
 cd server